fongc123/notes/Machine Learning/Introduction.md

 > The method of finding derivatives and equating them to zero *only* works for a linear regression problem (*see [[#Gradient Descent]]*).

 ### Gradient Descent
 <span style = "color:lightblue">Gradient descent</span> is an iterative first-order optimization **algorithm** that is used to find the local minimum or maximum or a function.
+When there are multiple features, this method finds the feature that has the most effect on the loss function and adjusts accordingly.